kevgo/multi-repo-tool/documentation/tutorial.md

 ```

 `m` is the shell wrapper for _mrt_.
 This command [clones](clone.md) all 600
 repos of your GitHub organization onto your machine.

-To try out _mrt_, run this:
+If a clone fails, _mrt_ quits and lets you inspect the problem.
+When you are
+ready to continue, you can run:

+- `m retry` to retry the failed command
+- `m abort` to step cloning
+- `m ignore` to skip the failed clone and continue cloning the remaining
+  repositories
+- `m ignore-all` to skip all failed clones

 ```
-m run pwd
+m run git status
 ```

-This runs `pwd` in all 600 repos and prints the output.
-That's great but let's
+This runs `git status` in all 600 repos and prints the output.
+That's great but
-limit the next couple of commands to repositories that contain Node.js
+let's limit the next couple of commands to repositories that contain Node.js
 codebases.

 ```